Build a Homelab server using an old laptop

 systemctl enable isc-dhcp-server

-At this point, virtual machines should be able to get an IP and connect to the internet normally.
+At this point, virtual machines should be able to get IPs and connect to the network normally.

 My complete /etc/network/interface is as follows: